Massawa has two historical districts – each on its own island.

 Main benefits from the newly acquired territory were slaves, food, iron and also pearls, especially in the Dahlak Archipelago not far from Massawa.
 Ottomans never acquired much power on the mainland of present-day Eritrea but retained control over Massawa, thus controlling trade in this region.
 This area did not bring much profit and interest in it decreased.
 Gradually, at the end of the 16th century, the Ottoman influence in this part of the Red Sea decreased.
 Control over Massawa and its surroundings was handed over to Balaw who were made answerable to Ottomans.

 This was the time when the old town of Massawa was built – here were constructed fine buildings in an Ottoman style.
 Dry coral was used for walls, roof, and foundation, there was imported wood for beams, window shutters, balconies.
 These old buildings persist up to this day, withstanding time, earthquakes, bombardment and neglect.

 Egypt took over Massawa with Ottoman consent in the 19th century.

 At the end of the 19th century started the dominance of Europeans.
 British took over the control of this area and in 1885 handed over the city to Italians.

 Italians had great plans for this city.
-They made it a capital of Eritrea and built a modern port.
+They made it the capital of Eritrea and built a modern port.
 Massawa evolved into a multinational trade city.
 Main developments took place outside the Old City, on Taulud island and mainland.

-In 1897 the capital was moved to Asmara and development of Massawa slowed down.
+In 1897 the capital was moved to Asmara and the development of Massawa slowed down.
 In 1921 the city was destroyed by Massawa earthquake and port recovered only in 1928, further slowing down the ambitious development of Italian colony.

 Nevertheless Massawa evolved into the largest and safest port on the east coast of Africa.
 In 1938 there was started an ambitious plan for the development of a very modern port city.